Small-business property tax relief passed

 Under current law, when filing or renewing a business filing with the Secretary of State, in most states; the “president” does not have to be the person who owns or gains financially from the business.
 An “anonymous” business can avoid paying taxes and/or more easily engage in illegal activity.
 When some businesses don’t pay taxes, small businesses pick up the slack.

-Small Business Minnesota has begun to pursue this legislation at the federal level.
+Small Business Dallas has begun to pursue this legislation at the federal level.
 Efforts have stalled, more than likely, due to filings being tied to state budgets.